rajputprince2006/digital-literacy/Task-5-cybercrime/casestudy.md

-**Case Study: Phishing**
+*Case Study: Ransomware

-Phishing is a type of cybercrime where attackers impersonate trusted entities—such as banks, government agencies, or popular companies—to trick individuals into revealing sensitive information like passwords, OTPs, or credit card details.

-This crime typically follows a clear sequence.
-First, the attacker creates a fake message, often in the form of an email, SMS, or website, designed to look legitimate.
-Second, the message includes an urgent or attractive prompt, such as “Your account will be blocked” or “You’ve won a prize,” along with a link.
-Third, the victim clicks the link and is redirected to a fraudulent website that closely resembles the real one.
-Fourth, the victim unknowingly enters confidential information, which is immediately captured by the attacker.
-Finally, the attacker uses this data to access accounts or commit financial fraud.

-Phishing commonly targets individuals who frequently use online banking, e-commerce platforms, or social media, especially those who may not be aware of cybersecurity risks.
-Elderly users and first-time internet users are particularly vulnerable.

-The consequences can be severe.
-Victims may suffer financial loss, identity theft, and unauthorized account access.
-In some cases, personal or professional reputations can also be damaged.
-Additionally, organizations whose identities are spoofed may lose customer trust.
-Overall, phishing remains a widespread and dangerous cyber threat due to its simplicity and effectiveness.
+Ransomware is a type of cybercrime where attackers infect a victim’s computer or network with malicious software that encrypts files, rendering them inaccessible.
+The attacker then demands a ransom—usually in cryptocurrency—in exchange for the decryption key.

+The typical attack follows several steps.
+First, the attacker delivers the malware through phishing emails, malicious links, or infected downloads.
+Second, when the victim opens the attachment or clicks the link, the ransomware installs itself silently in the background.
+Third, the malware encrypts critical files and often displays a message informing the victim that their data has been locked.
+Fourth, the attacker demands a ransom payment, threatening permanent deletion or public release of sensitive data if the payment is not made.
+Finally, if the victim pays, there is no guarantee the files will be restored; if they refuse, business operations or personal access may be disrupted indefinitely.

+Ransomware can target anyone using digital devices, but businesses, hospitals, and government organizations are especially vulnerable because they rely heavily on uninterrupted access to data.
+Individuals can also be victims if personal devices are infected.

+The consequences are severe.
+Victims may face financial loss from ransom payments, operational downtime, loss of sensitive data, reputational damage, and potential legal liabilities if customer information is compromised.
+In some cases, attacks have forced organizations to shut down temporarily, highlighting the widespread impact of this cybercrime.

+Source Example: The 2017 WannaCry ransomware attack affected hundreds of thousands of computers worldwide, causing billions in damages.